andrewdavidmackenzie/flow/samples/README.md

 To run a specific sample only use `cargo run -p flowsamples {sample-name}`

 ## Testing the Samples
-You can test all samples by using `cargo test -p flowsamples -- --test-threads 1`, it will run each one in turn with the pre-defined arguments and standard input.
+You can test all samples by using `cargo test -p flowsamples`, it will run each one in turn with the pre-defined arguments and standard input.

 It also gathers the standard output, standard error and files generated and checks for correctness